BADM 6123 ORGANIZATIONAL COMMUNICATION (3 credit hours)

 The focus of this module is to examine the functional areas of human resource management, including acquisition and placement, job analysis and design, training and development, performance management and rewarding of human resources.
 Extensive reading, writing, group discussions and case studies are analyzed.

-MGT 5153 ETHICS IN MANAGEMENT (3 credit hours) This course presents a rational, ethical framework, consistent with Christian values, by which decisions and actions undertaken by business people can be evaluated.
+MGT 5153 BUSINESS ETHICS IN A GLOBAL WORLD (3 credit hours) This course presents a rational, ethical framework, consistent with Christian values, by which decisions and actions undertaken by business people can be evaluated.
 Ethics will be examined through case studies, class discussions and position papers related to the students' experiences.

 MGT 6143 LEGAL ENVIRONMENT OF MANAGEMENT (3 credit hours)